UsabilitySoft/blank-running-React-Native-with-TypeScript-instructions/README.md

 `cd ios`
 `pod install`

-To test your new TypeScript app.
+Now everything should work, you can have a look in the package.json file o test your new TypeScript app!

-`yarn test`
+`npm run test`

 `yarn ios`